jxxcarlson/umuli/README.md

 These conversions should be regarded as "first-draft" efforts.

-## Installation
+## Installation and Issues

-Not ready yet: I have to publish latest version of the MiniLaTeX compiler.
+- I am using a development version of the MiniLaTeX compiler, so you won't be able to build the app from source until the next version of the conpiler is published.
 Look for it on September 8 or 9, 2020.

+- For some reason KaTeX is not recognizing the KaTeX fonts, despite the fact that they are loaded with the app.
+I'll try to get this sorted out soon.